Understanding NICE guidance Information for people who use NHS services Drug treatments for neuropathic pain

 Neuropathic pain is associated with a number of conditions.
 Examplesinclude diabetic neuropathy (which is caused by damaged nerves in somepeople with diabetes), post-herpetic neuralgia (pain that some peoplehave after recovering from shingles) and trigeminal neuralgia (whichaffects the face).
 A common cause of neuropathic pain is a trappednerve, for example in the back or neck.
 Neuropathic pain can also occurafter a stroke, after amputation of an arm or a leg, and in people withcancer, multiple sclerosis and some other conditions.

 Painkillers such as paracetamol, anti-inflammatory drugs (like aspirin andibuprofen) and codeine may not be effective in easing neuropathic pain,but other drugs are available that can help a person to manage their pain.
+Questions you might like to ask your healthcare team • Please tell me more about neuropathic pain.

-• Are there any support organisations for people with • Can you provide any information for my family/carers?
-Information about NICE clinical guideline 96
+• Are there any support organisations for people with

 Information about NICE clinical guideline 96